NethermindEth/starkwebkit/packages/starkwebkit/README.md

 ## Contribute

-Before starting on anything, please have a read through our [Contribution Guidelines](https://github.com/family/connectkit/blob/main/CONTRIBUTING.md).
+Before starting on anything, please have a read through our [Contribution Guidelines](https://github.com/NethermindEth/starkwebkit/blob/main/CONTRIBUTING.md).

 ## Twitter

-Follow [@family](https://twitter.com/family) on Twitter for the latest updates on ConnectKit.
+Follow [@starkwebkit](https://twitter.com/starkwebkit) on Twitter for the latest updates on StarkWebKit.

 ## License

-See [LICENSE](https://github.com/family/connectkit/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/NethermindEth/starkwebkit/blob/main/LICENSE) for more information.